TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/data/README.md

 In this project, there are two subfolders -- ground_truth and tesseract.
 Each folder contains 100 text files with same file names correspondingly.

+We add one more subfolders -- prediction.
+Folder prediction contains typo-corrected text files of first 10 text files of tesseract with same file names correspondingly.